sunsided/pddl-rs/README.md

 Parser and domain/problem types can be used separately and will be completely decoupled through crate features in the future.

+Documentation comments are assembled from the PDDL papers and [nergmada/planning-wiki](https://github.com/nergmada/planning-wiki).

 ### Caveat Emptor

 At this point the parser supports all domain and problem definition